jcotoBan/linode-failover-workshop/README.md

 Linode Site Failover Workshop
 ======================

+#Interested on a automated way to do this?

+You can go to repo https://github.com/jcotoBan/automated-linode-failover-workshop if curious.

 # About

 Package of template files, examples, and illustrations for the Linode Site Failover Workshop Exercise.